 If you do not provide the essential shade to your hutch your rabbit may become overheated causing it to become overheated and become ill or even cause your rabbit to die.

-Along with harming the overall structure of your hutch, rain can also have ill effects on your rabbit.
+In addition to harming the overall structure of your hutch, rain can also have ill effects on your rabbit.
 The constant moisture in your hutch can cause skin issues for your rabbit.
-Also, the dampness can make it very hard for your rabbit to stay warm.
-Which in turn can cause your rabbit to become ill.
+Also, the dampness can make it very hard for your rabbit to stay warm, which in turn can cause your rabbit to become ill.

 Another weather element that most people don’t think about is wind.
 Though wind isn’t as detrimental to your pet’s health as much as other weather elements are, it can affect the overall structure.